 Bottom line

-As of June 2024, Emirates is adding daily flights between Miami and Bogota using a Boeing 777.
-This will be an extension of the carrier’s existing Dubai to Miami route, and it’s yet another fifth freedom flight that Emirates will operate in the Americas.
+Emirates is adding daily flights between Miami and Bogota using a Boeing 777.
+This is an extension of the carrier’s existing Dubai to Miami route, and it’s yet another fifth freedom flight that Emirates is operating in the Americas.

 I’m thrilled to see this new route, and can’t wait to fly Emirates between Miami and Bogota.
-Suffice it to say that this will be a slightly better experience than what’s offered by American and Avianca in the market.
+Suffice it to say that this offers a slightly better experience than you’ll find on American and avianca in the market.
+Standby, because I’ll be reporting back later today on the experience (or tomorrow morning, depending on my hangover!).

 The only thing I’m a bit surprised by is that Emirates isn’t at all increasing frequencies to Miami.
 That means the Miami route is either currently performing very poorly, or this new service is heavily geared at passengers and cargo traveling exclusively between Miami and Bogota.